 Steve works for the civil service trade union PCS.
 Previously he worked in the civil service and also for Oxfam.
-He has particular interests in comedy and contemporary drama and has 2 teenage sons, one is which is an aspiring actor.
-He spends what spare time he has watching Forest lose and reruns of the West Wing.
+He has particular interests in comedy and contemporary drama and has 2 sons, one is which is currently studying drama at LIPA.
+He spends what spare time he has watching Forest and Notts cricket.

 CAROLINE SHUTTER (CHAIR)

 Caroline’s day job involves strategic marketing and business development for locally based Bedrock Tax whilst she also works as a consultant.
 Current clients include Cambridge Science Park, Social & Local and Food Standards Agency.
 She’s well connected into the region’s business sector having previously been the Communications & Marketing Director for the East Midlands Development Agency and Head of Corporate Affairs at Nottingham City Council.
 She’s been on the Board of Dance 4 and Ticketing Network East Midlands.
 She joined the Playhouse’s Board in 2014 becoming Chair in late 2015.